-Where a group of employees raise a grievance regarding the same subject matter, this may be regarded and heard as a collective grievance at the school's discretion.
+Where a group of employees raise a grievance regarding the same subject matter, this may be regarded and heard as a collective grievance at our discretion.

-6. Vexatious, malicious and frivolous grievances
+6. Vexatious, malicious, and frivolous grievances

-A frivolous grievance will be regarded as such if the school has reasonable grounds to believe it is unfounded, whether this is intentional or unintentional.
+A frivolous grievance will be regarded as such if we have reasonable grounds to believe it is unfounded, whether this is intentional or unintentional.

-The school will not consider any malicious or vexatious grievances, or any repeat complaints, including frivolous complaints which have already been responded to, and any evidence of malicious or vexatious grievances, or repeat frivolous grievances, may result in formal disciplinary proceedings.
+We will not consider any malicious or vexatious grievances, or any repeat complaints, including frivolous complaints which have already been responded to, and any evidence of malicious or vexatious grievances, or repeat frivolous grievances, may result in formal disciplinary proceedings.